Sunday, March 10, 2019

 Each Twilight Zone episode is recalled with cast and crew lists, photos, transcripts of the opening and closing narrations, summaries, interviews with cast or crew members, trivia, and Zicree's reviews of the quality of the episodes.

 Twilight Zone fans will recall favorite moments.
 We recall when Burgess Meredith played a bookworm who breaks his glasses in “Time Enough at Last” (which Meredith said that he “got recognized for more than any other role.”)
-Meredith was one of Zone's most prolific guest stars appearing in five episodes and narrating the 1983 film.
+Meredith was one of Zone's most prolific guest stars appearing in four episodes and narrating the 1983 film.

 No one will forget the moment when the bandages were taken off a woman to reveal a beautiful woman in a world of pig-like humanoids in “Eye of the Beholder.”.
 (Two women played the main role, Maxine Stuart under the wraps because of her harsh voice.
 Donna Douglas, Elly May Clampett from the Beverly Hillbillies played her when she was revealed.
 When the episode was remade in 2002 Molly Sims played the role all the way through.)

 Among the most popular episodes is “Nightmare at 20,000 Feet” in which William Shatner plays a nervous man who sees a gremlin on an airplane wing.
 Similar to many of the other episodes, this came from a real fear.
 Matheson, writer of the episode, said that he got the idea while on a flight.
 He looked out the window and wondered what would happen if he saw a man on the wing.
 He wrote the original short story and teleplay to the episode.
 The episode was so popular that it was remade for the 1983 movie with John Lithgow in the lead and in the upcoming series starring Adam Scott.
 (Fun Fact: An episode of Third Rock from the Sun paid tribute to the Twilight Zone episodes when Shatner's character said that he saw something on the wing of an airplane.
-Lithgow responds: The same thing happened to me!)
+Lithgow responds: "The same thing happened to me!")

 Another popular episode that many remember is “It's a Good Life” in which Bill Mumy played a boy with omnipotent powers and no control over them so he wishes people that make him mad “to the cornfield.”
 Mumy also starred in a number of episodes, appeared in a cameo in the movie's remake to “It's a Good Life” starring Jeremy Licht as Anthony and a pre-Bart Simpson Nancy Cartwright as his sister.
 Mumy played Anthony again in a sequel episode for the 2002 version in which Anthony learns his daughter, Audrey (played by Mumy's real life daughter, Liliana) inherited his abilities as well as the ability to bring things back from the cornfield.